The latest industry news, articles and events

 When reviewing documents for disclosure, restrictive deadlines are often imposed without consideration being given to the intricacies of the document review process.
-This can put pressure on a legal team, particularly those with less resources, to review a large number of documents in a short space of time.
+This can put pressure on a legal team, particularly those with fewer resources, to review a large number of documents in a short space of time.

 If a thorough document review is not undertaken, key documents may be overlooked, which can cause significant issues at later stages in the litigation.
 It is therefore important to manage document review to ensure that the process remains both efficient and rigorous.

 The more documents there are to review, the longer a review will take.
 Therefore, the larger the overall data set, the further you are from completing your review in time to meet imposed deadlines.
 While it may be possible to apply more resources to the task or seek an extension, some options may be costly.

 Using the software tools available within Relativity, it is possible to reduce the size of the overall data set, therefore decreasing the time and resources required to complete your review.
 Textual near duplicate identification is one such software tool that will help you reduce your overall review time.

 Duplicate documents can cause issues throughout the document review process.
 It is necessary to remove duplicate documents, those with identical content, from the overall review data set and reduce the likelihood that a reviewer will need to appraise the same document more than once.
 When documents are first published to the Relativity platform, an automated de-duplication process can be carried out to remove documents which are identical in every way; for example, a document that has the same content, the same author and is the same format.
 This process assists in isolating unique documents and reducing the overall volume of data at an early stage.